vinceanalytics/vince/docs/guide/cli-vince.md

 **--secret-ed-priv**="": path to a file with  ed25519 private key

 **--secret-ed-pub**="": path to a file with  ed25519 public key

+**--tls-address**="": https address to listen to.
+You must provide tls-key and tls-cert or configure auto-tls (default: :8443)

 **--tls-cert**="": Path to certificate file used for https